navin-msft/reasoning-llms-usecases-fsi/README.md

-# FSI reasoning usecase examples lab
+# FSI reasoning usecase examples

-This repository contains various use case examples for reasoning with LLMs.
+This repository contains a collection of use case examples demonstrating reasoning capabilities with large language models (LLMs) like O1.

 ## Use Cases